Calopogon tuberosus aka Tuberous Grasspink

 Tuberous Grasspink, Calopogon, Grass Pink

-How to care for Tuberous Grasspink
+How difficult is it to take care of Tuberous Grasspink

 Caring for Tuberous Grasspink is a breeze, as it is highly adaptable and forgiving to minor neglect.